FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 Having defined all four parts we can just combine them to arrive at the final solution as shown in the code below.
 We have seen that declarative programming can be really powerful in that it improves readability, maintenance and separation in programming.
-The notion behind declarative programming is that for a given task the level of abstaction should be applied allowing to describe the task in a canonical way.
+The notion behind declarative programming is that for a given task the level of abstraction should be applied allowing to describe the task in a canonical way.

 ```python